 Drone Laws in Guatemala

-It is not easy to understand what rules apply to drone taxpayers in Guatemala.
-In this article, I collect all relevant information.
+It is not easy to understand what rules apply to drone pilots in Guatemala.
+In this article, we collect all relevant information.

 In Guatemala, drones are divided into several categories: